waikato-datamining/cntk/2.1/tools/README.md

 ## Model info

-Simply prints the outputs of the supplied model to stdout.
+Simply prints the outputs of the supplied model(s) to stdout.

 The following command: